Unfortunately, it's necessary to understand war vocabulary if you want to follow the news or study history in English.

 Submarines (often called “subs”) travel underwater to attack ships from beneath without being seen.

-As mentioned, aircraft can serve to gather information, bomb enemy positions, fight against enemy aircraft, and carry paratroopers.
+As mentioned, aircraft can gather information, bomb enemy positions, fight against enemy aircraft, and carry paratroopers.
 Helicopters can maneuver, take off, and land in tight spots that airplanes cannot.
 This makes them very useful for rescue missions.

 Tanks are offensive armored vehicles with big guns.
 They move on tracks connecting the wheels, so they can go into places many trucks could not reach.